Japan's non-nuclear weapons policy: Review

 In recent years Japanese policymakers have been increasingly public in calling the three non-nuclear principles into question.
 In October 1999, Deputy Vice Minister of Defense Shingo Nishimura proposed to the Diet (as stated in a previous interview) that, in light of the North Korean threat, serious debate on Japan's nuclearization should begin.
 Public furor immediately forced Nishimura to resign from the (Keizo) Obuchi Cabinet.

 In May 2002 Deputy Chief Cabinet Secretary Shinzo Abe repeated the observation of Kishi that Article 9 did not preclude Japan from owning sufficiently small (strictly defensive) nuclear weapons, including ICBMs and atomic bombs.
 In June of that year, Chief Cabinet Secretary Yasuo Fukuda, in an off-the-record talk with reporters (for which he later took responsibility), remarked further that "circumstances and public opinion could require Japan to possess nuclear weapons".
 Despite being highly hypothetical, both comments provoked public outcry and a sit-in protest in Hiroshima followed Fukuda's remark.
 Shortly thereafter Fukuda amended his statement, specifying that Japan could not own ICBMs under Article 9.

 Fukuda was not forced to resign; Prime Minister Junichiro Koizumi described his remarks as "simply an observation that any basic policy of a country can be reviewed" and insists that his government has no intention of reviewing the principles.
 Koizumi continues to reaffirm the principles in each of his addresses for the Hiroshima and Nagasaki Peace Memorial Ceremonies.

 More fervent criticism of Japan's non-nuclear policy has come from a few well-known academics and writers, including Kyoto University professor Terumasa Nakanishi and literary critic Kazuya Fukuda (who penned the article "A nuclear declaration for Japan" for Voice magazine).
 The majority of writers and scholars, however, tend to support non-nuclearism.

 Japan decided not to sign the UN treaty on the Prohibition of Nuclear Weapons, a binding agreement for negotiations for the total elimination of nuclear weapons.

+On 18 December 2025, following deterioration of relations between Japan and China a month before, an unnamed official in the Prime Minister's office suggested that Japan should consider acquiring nuclear weapons.
+This resulted in a strong reaction from China's foreign ministry, who responded that it was a “serious issue that exposes the dangerous attempts by some in Japan to breach international law and possess nuclear weapons” and regarded that as a "signal of the resurgence of Japanese militarism".
+The Japanese government later clarified that Japan's non-nuclear weapons policy has not changed, but did not comment on the official's subsequent status.
+Conservatives in Japan has expressed similar support for nuclear weapons, including the Sankei Shimbun in its editorial.
+In January 2026, two Chinese think-tanks released subsequent reports and claimed that statements from Japanese officials on acquisition of nuclear weapons were "not isolated or personal views”.